-From 2016 until 2018 Andrés Sulbarán was a member of Centre de Perfeccionament Plácido Domingo at the Palau de las Arts Reina Sofia in Valencia, where he worked with conductors Roberto Abbado, Fabio Biondo, Plácido Domingo and stage directors David Livermore and Emilio Sagi performing Peter Quint/ The Turn of The Screw, Vitellozo/ Lucreczia Borgia, Tebaldo/ I Vespri Siciliani, Bastien/ Bastien und Bastienne, Aret/ Philemon e Baucis and Cecco/ Il Mondo della Luna.
+Andrés Sulbarán was a member of “Centre de Perfeccionament Plácido Domingo” at the Palau de las Arts Reina Sofia in Valencia in 2016-2018.
+He worked with conductors Roberto Abbado, Fabio Biondo, Plácido Domingo and stage directors David Livermore and Emilio Sagi performing Peter Quint/ The Turn of The Screw, Vitellozo/ Lucreczia Borgia, Tebaldo/ I Vespri Siciliani, Bastien/ Bastien und Bastienne, Aret/ Philemon e Baucis and Cecco/ Il Mondo della Luna.

 Andrés Sulbarán began his musical education in the famous El Sistema Academy, where he had a chance to work with great teachers and coaches.
-He performed as a soloist and a member of the famous choirs Coro Sinfónico de Occidente and Coral Nacional Juvenil Simón Bolívar de Venezuela on tour in many countries.
+He performed as a soloist with famous choirs Coro Sinfónico de Occidente and Coral Nacional Juvenil Simón Bolívar de Venezuela on tour in many countries.
 In concert he sang the tenor parts in Händel’s Messiah, Mozart’s Mass in c minor and the role of Basilio/Le Nozze di Figaro.
 In 2012 he made his stage debut in Federico Ruiz’ opera La mujer de espaldas at Teatro Teresa Carreño and appeared as Un venditore ambulante/ La Bohème under the baton of Gustavo Dudamel at the La Scala in Milan.
 In Caracas he performed the roles of Gherardo/ Gianni Schicchi, Nemorino/ L’elisir d’amore, Sabio IV/ Los martirios de Colón and Altoum/ Turandot.